gentlecat/counter/README.md

 makes counting easier.
 You can have multiple counters with their own names and values.
 Values can be changed using volume buttons.

+**This project is no longer in active development!
+I have more important things in my life to work on.
+If you want to contribute a feature or fix a problem, please create a pull request.**

-This is my first Android application.
+This was my first Android application.
 The goal was to make something useful and easy to build.
 Simple Counter is available on [Play Store](https://play.google.com/store/apps/details?id=me.tsukanov.counter) and [F-Droid](https://f-droid.org/repository/browse/?fdid=me.tsukanov.counter).

-I hope you'll find this app useful. ;)
+I hope you'll find this project useful.

 ![](https://i.imgur.com/Qnt4I5E.jpg)